rishabh02dev/SarthakDanceAcademy.org.in/README.md

 In the project directory, you can run:

-npm start
+npm start <br>
-Runs the app in the development mode.
+Runs the app in the development mode.<br>
-Open http://localhost:80 to view it in your browser.
+Open http://localhost:80 to view it in your browser.<br>

 The page will reload when you make changes.